A CHARMING PLACE WHERE HISTORY MEETS PRESENT

 THE CURRENT OWNER PURCHASED THE APARTMENTS AND TURNED THE BUILDING INTO A 4-STAR BOUTIQUE HOTEL.

-The current owner bought the property in bad condition in 2007 and the construction of the building under monument protection started in the same year.
+The current owner bought the property in bad condition in 2007 and the construction of the heritage listed building started in the same year.
 The eighty-room hotel opened in 2009 and it has won several awards since then.

 The hotel was inducted into the Branch Repository of National Values in 2015.